 Common Causes of Spine Injuries in San Bernardino

-As of 2023, it is estimated that about 18,000 new spinal cord injury cases arise in the U.S. each year.
-There are currently around 305,000 people living with spinal cord injuries in the country.
-The average age at the time of injury is 43 years old, and about 79 percent of new cases are male.
+As of 2023, it is estimated that approximately 18,000 new spinal cord injury cases occur in the United States each year.
+An estimated 305,000 people are living with spinal cord injuries nationwide.
+The average age at the time of injury is 43, and most new cases involve males.

 What Compensation Is Available for a Spinal Cord Injury?

-In California, you can hold someone liable for your spinal cord injury if that person or party breached a duty of care and caused your injury.
-A duty of care is a legal obligation to act in a manner that a reasonably prudent person would in the same circumstances.
+Under California law, a person may be held liable for a spinal cord injury if they breached a duty of care and caused the injury.
+A duty of care is a legal obligation to act as a reasonably prudent person would under similar circumstances.

 - Existing medical bills for care and services